Douglas Chalmers Graduate Scholars Lectureship

 - Statement of Intent: Explain the topic you would like to present to Emeritus Professors in Columbia.
 Indicate why your research topic is important to you and how your past work might influence or inform what you want to accomplish next.

-- Statement of Support from a faculty advisor or program director.
+- Statement of Support from a faculty advisor or program director who agrees to introduce you at the lectureship.

 - Two samples of previously completed work.